IMDb 25: Top 25 TV Shows by User Rating From the Last 25 Yearsby IMDb-Editors | created - 07 Oct 2015 | updated - 14 Oct 2015 | Public

 3. Gravity Falls (2012–2016)

-Twin siblings Dipper and Mabel Pines spend the summer at their uncle's tourist trap in the enigmatic town of Gravity Falls.
+Twin siblings Dipper and Mabel Pines spend the summer at their great-uncle's tourist trap in the enigmatic Gravity Falls, Oregon.

 In creating the most popular series about weird happenings in a small town not called Twin Peaks, the writers of "Gravity Falls" took a page from the Pixar playbook and came up with a smart, original show that is entirely appropriate for children but also very watchable and entertaining for adults.
 It's no surprise that Forbes magazine in August 2015 declared it the "best show on television."
 Of course, IMDb users, ahead of the critical curve, already knew that and rated it as the top show of 2012.